Knowing how the Portuguese Parliament exercises

-The main purpose of this website is therefore to provide the necessary information
+of this website is therefore to provide the necessary information

 about the role of the Portuguese Parliament in decisions taken

-of Lisbon includes a series of references to national Parliaments, providing
+of Lisbon includes a series of references to national

-of Lisbon, in particular the way it strengthens the powers
+the Treaty of Lisbon, in particular the way it strengthens

-and, specifically, about the work the Assembleia da República
+and, specifically, about how the Assembleia da República

-has been doing in these matters and the way it intends to exercise
+has worked on these matters and the way it intends to exercise

 Under the terms of the Constitution